aws-amplify/amplify-js/docs/media/storage_guide.md

 # Storage

-AWS Amplify Storage module gives a simple mechanism for managing user content in public or private storage buckets.
+AWS Amplify Storage module provides a simple mechanism for managing user content for your app in public or private storage buckets.

 ## Installation and Configuration